jmpsec/osctrl/ARCHITECTURE.md

 6. It queues a `lastSeenUpdate` in the batch writer.
 7. It returns `env.Configuration` as the osquery config payload.

+### Steady-state database load

+- Node check-ins are coalesced per TLS process and persisted in parameterized bulk updates of at most 100 nodes.
+Each node retains its observation timestamp, normalized to database precision; older observations cannot replace newer timestamps or IPs.
+Equal stored timestamps keep the first persisted IP.
+The existing writer batch size, timeout, and buffer settings still control collection.
+The queue remains process-local and best-effort on shutdown or database errors; it is not a durable heartbeat store.
+- Empty distributed-query results are cached in Redis for two minutes by default, configurable through `osquery.queryDispatchTTL`, `--query-dispatch-ttl`, or `QUERY_DISPATCH_TTL`.
+Non-positive values select the default.
+Query creation invalidates targeted nodes; Redis `WATCH` prevents an in-flight empty SQL result from refilling an invalidated entry.
+SQL errors are not cached, and TLS returns HTTP 503 so agents can retry.
+- When acceleration is disabled, query reads skip session checks entirely.
+Otherwise, shared console/file-explorer hints cache absence for two minutes and presence for at most five seconds, bounded by the existing 30-second session freshness window.
+Session mutations invalidate hints after committing; token-checked refills reject obsolete lookups.
+These hints control polling only, never authorization.
+- Redis failures fall back to SQL.
+Failed invalidations can delay query discovery by the configured dispatch TTL or session acceleration by two minutes.
+Direct-database CLI mode has no Redis connection and also relies on dispatch TTL expiry; use API-mode query/carve submission for immediate invalidation.
+Upgrade all API/TLS replicas before relying on race-safe invalidation; old replicas do not implement the new refill protocol.
+Longer TTLs trade fewer SQL reads for a larger failure-time staleness window.
+- Real-engine regression tests are opt-in: `OSCTRL_TEST_POSTGRES_DSN` and `OSCTRL_TEST_MYSQL_DSN` exercise bulk updates using temporary prefixed tables. `OSCTRL_TEST_REDIS_ADDR` exercises query/session cache races against a disposable Redis instance; the optional `OSCTRL_TEST_REDIS_CONTAINER` test restarts that disposable container and requires a fixed host port.

 ### operator/API flow

 ```text